SebastianOpriel/mds-wiki/How-to-use-the-Dataspace-Connector-with-the-MDS-Frontend.md

 1. Download [a last release of the Dataspace Connector](https://github.com/International-Data-Spaces-Association/DataspaceConnector/releases).

-2. For test purposes you can use [a generic DAPS token](https://github.com/Fraunhofer-AISEC/trusted-connector/tree/master/examples/etc).
+2. For test purposes you can use [a generic DAPS token](https://github.com/Fraunhofer-AISEC/trusted-connector/tree/master/examples/etc). <br>
 For the productive usage please request the DAPS token at [daps-certificates@aisec.fraunhofer.de](mailto:daps-certificates@aisec.fraunhofer.de)

 3. Configure the connector.
 In the configuration file `resources/conf/config.json` <br>